xcorail/.github/profile/README.md

 ## Why has my repository been forked?

-First of all, congratulations! your project made it to the top most critical OSS projects according to the [OpenSSF Criticality Score](https://github.com/ossf/criticality_score).
+First of all, congratulations!
+Your project made it to the list of projects that are audited by the Security Lab.
-At GitHub Security Lab, we are commited to help improve the security of OSS we all rely on, and thats why we forked your project.
-We run automatic security scans and manual triaging that will help us identify and report vulnerabilities in your project.
+At GitHub Security Lab, we are commited to help improve the security of OSS we all rely on.
+We do that for free, and for all OSS, not only the ones used by GitHub.
+That's why we forked your project: We run automatic security scans and manual triaging that will help us identify and report vulnerabilities in your project, and collaborate with you to fix them.

 ## Can I opt-out?

-Yes, if this is creating any inconveniences for you or your org, or you just want to opt-out from this program, please send us an email to securitylab@github.com and we will promptly remove the fork and excude your project from our lists.
+Yes, if this is creating any inconveniences for you or your org, or you just want to opt-out from this program, please send us an email at securitylab@github.com and we will promptly remove the fork(s) and exclude your project(s) from our list of projects we want to help and contribute to.

 ## How can I verify that this organization is owned by GitHub?